Davidcor89-lip6/b4mesh/live_visualizer/README.md

 Note about `live_visualizer_refresh_rate` parameter :

-As this represents the data-polling frequency, the value must be chosoe carefully.
+As this represents the data-polling frequency, the value must be choose carefully.
 In order to get a refresh rate lower then 1500 ms, you'd be willing to also lower both D3 animations delay and duration, in order to avoid any blinking.

 ## Input datas